In the Beginning – A Family Support Group

 The Creation of Area Agencies

-The Moore Center was named area agency for Region VII, which includes Auburn, Bedford, Candia, Goffstown, Hooksett, Londonderry, Manchester, and New Boston.
+The Moore Center was named as the area agency for Region VII, which includes Auburn, Bedford, Candia, Goffstown, Hooksett, Londonderry, Manchester, and New Boston in 1981.

 A Community-Based Service Approach